stevedimarzio/tidal-mcp/docs/IMPROVEMENTS_SUMMARY.md

 ### 1. Added Timeout Protection ✅
 - `future.result()` now has a timeout based on `login.expires_in + 10` seconds
 - Properly converts `concurrent.futures.TimeoutError` to `TimeoutError`
-- Prevents the Flask request from hanging indefinitely
+- Prevents the FastAPI request from hanging indefinitely

 ### 2. Better Session File Location ✅
 - Changed from temp directory to `~/.tidal-mcp/session.json`